Green Glow in the Dark Pigment-

 2-3 coats may be needed to increase the glow.

 Always ensure the coating is applied to a dry surface and free from debris.

 When you are working with the pigment or coating it can be quite hard to see.

-Once the coating is dry, please use a clear protective top coat to give it extra durability.
+Once the coating is dry, use a clear protective top coat for extra durability.